Yogesh-Nayak/Dynamic-Sales-Dashboard/README.md

 # Dynamic-Sales-Dashboard

-This Repository contains analysis of Sales data of different teams for the fiscal year 2019-20.
+This Repository contains Sales data analysis of different teams for the fiscal year 2019-20.
 You can find teams' analysis through Dashboard or go to the Tabular to understand what data is present.
 Visualization changes if the data within the file changes, making the dashboard dynamic.

 <br>